February 20th, 2023

 Kebechet smiled slightly at that.
 “Thank you, my lady.”

 “Don’t mention it.
-It’s my job” Nora shrugged, but Kebechet could feel her smiling as well, even from behind.
+It’s apparently my job now.”
+Nora shrugged, but Kebechet could feel her smiling as well, even from behind.
 A goddess’ senses were far sharper than a human’s, after all.

 The Cities Eternal©2016, Evan Murdoch, Ben Sousa